keatura/my-ordinary-vault-md/Andefaelt/Sessions/01_Kalivny Arc/Andefaelt Session 6.md

 - Approaching the ship is The Blade!
 - He wants to leave the island, now that the goblins are extremely low in number.
 - Offers two options: they get him off the island, or they kill him.
-- If they press him about
+- If they press him about who he is, the only answer he will give is his title of "Armigera"
+-

 ### Place 2